belall0/Tourify/README.md

 ## Overview

-Tourify is a RESTful API designed for multi-operator tour management.
-Operators can post and manage tours, while customers can browse and book tours.
-Designed with readability, maintainability, and scalability in mind.
+Tourify is a RESTful API designed for multi-operator tour management System.
+Operators can post and manage tours, while customers can browse, book, and review tours, Designed with readability, maintainability, and scalability in mind.

 ## Technologies Used